7/11 (song)

-"7/11" is a song recorded by American singer Beyoncé for the reissue of her fifth studio album Beyoncé (2013), subtitled Platinum Edition (2014).
-It was released on November 25, 2014, by Columbia Records as the second single from the reissue.
-The song was written by Beyoncé, Bobby Johnson, and Alonzo Holt.
-"7/11" is a trap song with elements of hip hop present in its composition.
-It features rap-singing vocals by Beyoncé over a warped up-tempo beat.
+"7/11" is a song recorded by American singer Beyoncé, released on November 25, 2014, by Columbia Records as the second single from the reissue of her fifth studio album Beyoncé (2013), subtitled Platinum Edition (2014).
+Written by Beyoncé, Bobby Johnson, and Noel Fisher, "7/11" is a trap song containing elements of Hip-hop, in which Beyoncé rap-sings vocals over a warped up-tempo beat.

-Upon its release, "7/11" received mixed reviews by music critics, with some of them praising its sound and others criticizing its use of auto-tune.
-Its accompanying music video was premiered through YouTube on November 21, 2014.
-The visual was praised for its personal, relaxed and fun nature and critics deemed it a departure from Beyoncé's other high-budget videos on the album's visual.
+Upon its release, "7/11" received mixed reviews by music critics, with some praising its sound and others criticizing its use of auto-tune.
+Its accompanying music video, which premiered through YouTube on November 21, 2014, was praised by critics for its personal, relaxed and fun nature; critics deemed it a departure from Beyoncé's other high-budget videos on the album's visual.
 "7/11" peaked at number 13 on the U.S. Billboard Hot 100.
 Among component charts, "7/11" earned Beyoncé her eighth number one on the Hot R&B/Hip-Hop chart and her 22nd number one on the Hot Dance Club Songs chart.

 Background

 On November 5, 2014, it was announced through a press release by Parkwood Entertainment that Beyoncé would release a platinum edition of her self-titled fifth studio album on November 24, 2014.
 The Platinum Edition contains a disc titled Beyoncé: More which would include two new songs titled "7/11" and "Ring Off".
 On November 19, 2014, 30-second snippets of the two songs appeared online along with reports that "7/11" would impact radio stations on November 25.
 The following day, the full versions of both songs surfaced on the Internet.
 "7/11" was sent to urban contemporary radio stations in the United States on November 25, 2014, and contemporary hit radio in Italy on November 28, 2014.

-"7/11" was written by Beyoncé, Bobby Johnson and Detail, while the production was handled by the latter along with Bobby Johnson and Sidney Swift.
+"7/11" was written by Beyoncé, Bobby Johnson and Detail, and produced by the trio along with Sidney Swift.
 Beyoncé further served as the song's vocal producer, while the co-production was finished by Detail and Sidney Swift.
 It was recorded with guidance by Stuart White at two studios – Record Plant in Los Angeles and Le Royal Monceau in Paris.
 Ramon Rivas and Jon Schacter served as the assistants of the track's audio engineering while Tony Maserati and Stuart White were responsible for its mixing.
 The mastering was finished by Dave Kutch at The Mastering Palace in New York City.
 A remix of "7/11" by Diplo and Skrillex was released.